-CGI member-partners may find themselves dealing with goods or services that are the subject of export or import restrictions, such as, for example, information or technology that has military or state security applications.
-Member-partners who deal with controlled goods and services must comply with the CGI policies and procedures designed to ensure that the controls are respected.
+CGI members may find themselves dealing with goods or services that are the subject of export or import restrictions, such as, for example, information or technology that has military or state security applications.
+Members who deal with controlled goods and services must comply with the CGI policies and procedures designed to ensure that the controls are respected.